-Explain the historical context of issues around gender relations and gender expression in the Spanish-speaking world and defend in Spanish the student's own interpretation of their consequences.
+- Recognise rhetorical strategies in spoken and written Spanish and self-evaluate the student's own implementation of these strategies. - Explain the historical context of some issues around mobility and place in the Spanishspeaking world and defend in Spanish the student's own interpretation of their consequences.